Hyper-V Console Disconnects During Live Migration

 Because the Microsoft Virtualization solution is a conglomeration of various components — Windows Server, hypervisor role, Failover Clustering, SCVMM, SCOM, etc. — it is much more difficult to provide a seamless experience.
 This remote console issue is really just an indicator.

-1. Scott Lewis’s avatar
+1. Scott Lewis says:

 I wonder what else times out or disconnects during a migration.
 I love vMotion, I drop anywhere from 0 to 1 pings while it happens.